satriadega/satriadega/README.md

 # Hi, I'm Satria P 👋

-I'm a backend-focused developer passionate about clean code, scalable systems, and crafting efficient software solutions.
-I work mainly with Java and JavaScript.
+🚀 A backend-focused developer who loves turning complex problems into simple, elegant solutions.
+💻 Skilled in Java and JavaScript, with a strong focus on clean code and scalable systems.
+⚡ Always exploring new tools and techniques to build faster, smarter, and more reliable applications.

+✨ I enjoy:

+Optimizing performance to squeeze out every drop of efficiency

+Designing systems that scale gracefully

-I enjoy optimizing code, simplifying complex systems, and learning new tools to sharpen my skills.
+Learning and experimenting to sharpen my craft

 ![Visitor Count](https://komarev.com/ghpvc/?username=satriadega&color=red)